cncf/cartografos/reference/people.md

 * Level 2: Individuals are actively invested in training and skills.
 The outcome is that small pockets of SMEs and expertise are appearing.
 DevOps has started to appear with inclusion of cloud skill engineers and developer groups offering platform skills.
 Cloud Native efforts are also owned by members of leadership.

 * Level 3: The team’s competency is growing and there is commitment from Dev, Ops and security.
-You are formalizing expertise around a cloud native center of excellence.
+You are formalizing expertise and curating standards and accelerators.
 Cloud Native becomes a first-class citizen for strategy.

 * Level 4: As you improve, you are shifting competency to the development team for them to self-service.
 Full commitment from leadership.